 - Blessed thistle.
 Three capsules three times per day.
 Blessed thistle may cause some digestive changes.

 - Alfalfa.
-Alflafa is mild and can be taken with another galactogue.
+Alfalfa is mild and can be taken with another galactagogue.
 Alfalfa may also cause some digestive changes.

 - Fennel can be consumed in small amounts.

 - Goats rue.
-Used to make a tea (1tsp dried leaves, infused in 1 cup of boiling water for 20 minutes taken twice daily).
-Goats rue can increase breast milk production and improve the milk flow (let-down).
-Side-effects include sweating, increased urination and sometimes a drop in blood sugar levels.
+Used to make tea (1tsp dried leaves, infused in 1 cup of boiling water for 20 minutes, taken twice daily).
+Goat's rue can increase breast milk production and improve the milk flow (let-down).
+Side effects include sweating, increased urination, and sometimes a drop in blood sugar levels.

 - Hops (Humulus lupulus).
 Best used fresh for increasing milk supply.
-Helps regulate hormonal productions, which helps increase milk supply.
+It helps regulate hormonal production, which helps increase milk supply.

 - Milk thistle (not the same as blessed thistle).